This integration is powered by Singer's MySQL tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 Required to select rows from tables in a database.

 In this step, you’ll complete the setup by entering the database’s connection details and defining replication settings in Stitch.

 - If you aren’t signed into your Stitch account, sign in now.

 On the Stitch Dashboard page, click the Add Integration button.

 If you’re using an SSH tunnel to connect your Magento database to Stitch, you’ll also need to define the SSH settings.
 Refer to the Setting up an SSH Tunnel for a database connection guide for assistance with completing these fields.

 Click the SSH Tunnel checkbox.

 Fill in the fields as follows:

-SSH Host: Enter the IP address or hostname of the server Stitch will SSH into.
+SSH Host: Enter the public IP address or hostname of the server Stitch will SSH into.